Barugon/aviate/README.md

 The GUI for Aviate was originally egui but there's no path forward for mobile devices, so it was rewritten to use Godot's GUI.

 ![Screenshot From 2024-12-19 10-11-11](https://github.com/user-attachments/assets/82cdbc61-fe91-4715-8ae6-f5cff0070f21)

+---

+With the current administration, I fear that the future of the FAA's digital assets (and all of GA) is unclear and at risk.
+Therefore, I'm putting this project on hold for now.
+While this project is fun to work on, I don't want to spend large amounts of my free time developing it just for it to become not relevant.